Six Decades Of Attitude & Counting

-When I was 13 I was watching the Ozzie and Harriet show and at the end they let Ricky Nelson sing a few songs.
+When I was 13, I was watching the Ozzie and Harriet show and at the end they let Ricky Nelson sing a few songs.
 The music was amazing.
-But what was more amazing to a 13 year old boy was the way girls reacted to the music.
+But what was more amazing to a 13-year-old boy was the way girls reacted to the music.

 Right then I decided to be a musician.

-When I was in High School I finally had a few bucks to buy a drum kit and went to a pawn shop to do just that.
+When I was in High School, I finally had a few bucks to buy a drum kit and went to a pawn shop to do just that.
 With a few friends – and a bass guitar we created by cutting two strings off a six string guitar – we had a band.

 We were awful in the beginning.
 Think of music – we were the opposite of that.
-But eventually we got better.
+But eventually, we got better.
 Then one day my bandmate’s brother left the door open to hear us.
 Somebody actually wanted to listen.

 Ricky Nelson had nothing on me.

-I loved playing music and kicked around in a half dozen bands including one that did a tour in California.
+I loved playing music and kicked around in a half-dozen bands including one that did a tour in California.
 But I just wasn’t destined to be a drummer forever.
 My love of music would last forever, just not my career as a musician.

 With music as my constant companion, I built a business and even became a professional poker player.
 A real poker player – not these clowns with glasses and logos plastered all over their bodies.
 This was old school.
-I was in the World Series of Poker and made the main event 5 times.
+I was in the World Series of Poker and made the main event five times.

 It was at a Poker Tournament where my musical world turned upside down.
 I saw a guy with a strange little metal rectangle connected to headphones.
-Turns out it was an iPod.
+It turns out it was an iPod.
 I thought it was amazing.
 I got one and spent weeks downloading all my CDs.
 Let me tell you it was a mountain of music.

 The iPhone and iPad followed and I kept adding and adding songs.
 I soon discovered playlists and spent hours organizing the music into lists that had meaning to me.
 Almost too many playlists to count let alone songs.